Last updated on March 18th, 2023 at 10:15 pm

 (i) Spring balance B will also show 20 gwt.

-(b) It is observed that the balloon moves in the upward direction as air comes out from the balloon.
+(b) It is observed that the balloon moves in an upward direction as air comes out from the balloon.
 As the air comes out in the downward direction, it performs an action in the downward direction.
-As a result there will be a reaction (equal in magnitude but opposite in direction) in the form of upward motion of the baloon.
+As a result, there will be a reaction (equal in magnitude but opposite in direction) in the form of the upward motion of the balloon.

 many more questions are coming …watch this place

-selected set of physics problems with ready solutions-class 9
+for physics problems with ready solutions-class 9 (link below)

 selected set for class 9 -Motion